Guppy16/idp-L102/README.md

 - [x] Build a simulation
 - [x] Add robots
-- [ ] Add controllers to the robot to drive it using arrow keys
+- [x] Add controllers to the robot to drive it using arrow keys
 - [ ] Add a colour sensor
 - [ ] Add a distance sensor
 - [ ] Add a GPS sensor
 - [ ] Add a compass
 - [ ] Control Algorithm
   - AVOID THE OTHER ROBOT AT ALL COST.
-Possible ways of implelementing this:
+Possible ways of implementing this:
     - Get the location of the other robot using GPS
     - Use IR emitter and receiver to send a signal
   - Find a block.
 This can be implemented in 2 ways: